douglasgreen/pagemaker/README.md

 * No writable static properties.
 * Organized JS and CSS by class or ID.
 * Prefab components.
+* Separate layout and color themes.
 * Support UUID, versioning, and uploads in database.
 * Type hints everywhere.
 * Ugly URLs for routing.
 Named parameters are better.
 * Work on CLI, JSON, or HTML.

 ## Key concepts
+* This is a micro-CMS more than a microframework, since you're given prebuilt page elements.
 * The page CSS, JS and HTML are all laid out in predefined IDs allowing a modular approach to page building.
 * Each page ID is a container that is modular and extensible, allowing adding more sections with their own IDs.
 * The router is simple, doesn't require server config, and maps directly to the class structure.